mfranzke/loading-attribute-polyfill/README.md

     $ npm install loading-attribute-polyfill
     $ bower install loading-attribute-polyfill

-You could even load the polyfill asynchronously: <https://output.jsbin.com/codelib/1>
+You could load the polyfill asynchronously as well: <https://output.jsbin.com/codelib/1>

+## Integration

 Include one of the provided JavaScript files depending on your setup plus the CSS file: